Dre Campbell Farm

 10 Natural Ways to Get Rid of Blister Beetles in Garden

-Spanning the Meloidae family, blister beetles are nasty little bugs with a chemical defense called Cantharidin.
-This chemical is toxic to humans and animals [1] and may cause dehydration, blisters, and even renal failure if swallowed.
+In the family Meloidae, blister beetles produce a chemical called cantharidin.
+This chemical is toxic to humans and animals and may cause dehydration, blisters, and even renal failure if swallowed.

-If eaten by an animal, even one as big as a horse, it only takes around five to ten to be fatal [2].
+If eaten by an animal (even one as big as a horse), it only takes around 25 beetles to kill that animal [1].
 With this in mind, it’s imperative that you properly identify these pests and get rid of them as soon as possible.

 Identification

-All blister beetles are medium to long, 1 to 2.5cm, with narrow bodies.
-They have large, rectangular-looking heads and long, thread-like antennae that are beaded.
+All blister beetles are medium to long, 3/4 to 1.25 inches, with narrow bodies [1].
+They have broad heads, long legs, and long, thin antennae that are beaded.

-They will also travel in large groups, and when disturbed during feeding, they will simply drop to the ground.
+They also have soft wing covers that are flexible.
+These beetles will travel in groups, and when disturbed, they will simply drop to the ground and hide.

 Black blister beetle